taesiri/blog/_posts/2020-02-03-ghost-town.md

 ----

+<div id="cloak"></div>
 ## Cloak

 Cloak is just another tool that obfuscates any traffic as a legitimate HTTPS traffic.
+It can be used to hide other protocols traffic, like [ShadowSocks](https://github.com/cbeuw/Cloak/wiki/Underlying-proxy-configuration-guides#shadowsocks) and even [OpenVPN](https://github.com/cbeuw/Cloak/wiki/Underlying-proxy-configuration-guides#openvpn).

 ### Clients